Matchlight Danger Revelation

 - The Croods: Grug is trapped inside a cave, so he tries to make a fire.
 When he finally does, it reveals a tiger behind him.
 The tiger blows out the torch, but stokes it back when it gets spooked by an offscreen explosion.

-- Lucky Luke: Go West! features villains Crook and Bartleby, after a By the Lights of Their Eyes moment in an abandoned mine, ligthing a match only to find themselves next to a mountain'' of dynamite boxes.
+- Lucky Luke: Go West! features villains Crook and Bartleby, after a By the Lights of Their Eyes moment in an abandoned mine, lighting a match only to find themselves next to a mountain of dynamite boxes.
 However, the match isn't the biggest problem... more pressing is the fact that Rantanplan was chasing them with a lit stick of dynamite, which he let go at their feet.

 Films — Live-Action